-Started in 1966 by the Community Service Society, an over 170-year-old nonprofit agency, RSVP matches the skills and interests of adults 55 and older with volunteer opportunities at New York City nonprofits.
+Started in 1966 by the Community Service Society, a now over 170-year-old nonprofit agency, RSVP matches the skills and interests of adults 55 and older with volunteer opportunities at New York City nonprofits.
 With more than 2,300 volunteers, RSVP in New York City is one of the largest senior volunteer programs in the nation.
 There are over 600 RSVPs which operate nationally and many that do so internationally.

 Become a member of RSVP in New York City!